To my children:

 But your father has always longed to be home with you instead of behind a desk a thousand times.
 He has wished the hours at work away so that he could rush back home to you, even when you turned him down to instead have mommy put you to bed.

 He has waited eagerly for those moments.
-Like the first trip to the library, the first to the zoo, your first swimming lesson, your first tee ball practice.
-He bided his time until you understood enough to realize that he was amazing, too.
+Like the first trip to the library, the first to the zoo, your first swimming lesson, your first ball practice.
+He waited until you understood enough to realize that he was amazing, too.
 And that he was just as willing like mommy.

 He’s been ready for these moments.
 The chance to fish your shoes out from under the couch.
 The times where he pulls his car into the driveway, and you guys are already standing barefoot on the porch, smiling and waiting for him.
 The chance to kiss your swollen bug bites away.